Rossen Gergov

 Biography

-Having established himself as a prominent conductor in Bulgaria, Rossen's 2024/25 season begins with a re-invitation to Vratsa Philharmonic in October 2024 in a programme of music by Nino Rota and Debussy, and he will be returning to the orchestra in April 2025.
-Also in April, he returns to Varna Opera for a symphonic concert with music by Beethoven, Paganini and Elgar.
-In February 2025 and later in the spring, he will be conducting Mozart, Saint-Saens and Ravel with the Pleven Philharmonic, and he is also invited back to the Malaysia Philharmonic Orchestra for a semi-staged performance of Carmen, after a successful debut last season.
+Having established himself as a prominent conductor in Bulgaria, Rossen's 2025/26 season begins with a re-invitation to the Sofia Philharmonic conducting Khachaturian’s Violin Concerto in D minor, Debussy’s Nocturnes for Symphony Orchestra.
+This is a continuation of his strong relationship with Bulgarian orchestras.
+Last season saw a re-invitation to Vratsa Philharmonic in a programme of music by Nino Rota and Debussy, and returned to the orchestra in April where he conducted Dvořák’s Cello Concerto with soloist Pavel Gomziakov.
+He also returned to Varna Opera for a symphonic concert with music by Beethoven, Paganini and Elgar.
+Rossen conducted the Pleven Philharmonic in a concert of Mozart, Saint-Saens and Ravel, and he was welcomed back to the Malaysia Philharmonic Orchestra for a semi-staged performance of Carmen, after a successful debut in March 2024.

-Past season opera highlights include his debut at Teatro Comunale Bolzano for the 2016/17 season production of George Benjamin’s Written on Skin.
+His debut at Teatro Comunale Bolzano was in a production of George Benjamin’s Written on Skin.
 Previously, he made his debut at the Nationaltheater Mannheim with a new production of Henze’s Die Bassariden, going on to conduct performances of Cherubini’s Medée.
 Opera engagements in previous seasons at Bregenzer Festspiele include Tosca, Benedict Mason’s Playing Away and the Austrian premiere of Weinberg’s Das Portrait.
 He also conducted Die Fledermaus and Rigoletto at Volksoper Wien, La Traviata and Le Nozze di Figaro at Theater Meiningen, Carmen in Varna, and Orpheus in the Underworld with Trinity Laban in London.
-Very much at home in contemporary repertoire, he has previously conducted performances of Michael Jarrell’s Cassandra at Teatro Rossini, Lugo, Ullmann’s Der Kaiser von Atlantis with Klangforum Wien and Weinberg’s The Portrait at Opera North, Leeds.
+Very much at home in contemporary repertoire, he has previously conducted performances of Michael Jarrell’s Cassandra at Teatro Rossini, Lugo, Ullmann’s Der Kaiser von Atlantis with Klangforum Wien, and Weinberg’s The Portrait at Opera North, Leeds.

 Rossen studied piano and clarinet before taking conducting lessons with Michail Angelov and subsequently studying conducting with Leopold Hager at the University of Music and Fine Arts in Vienna.
 Seiji Ozawa invited him to the Tanglewood Music Festival after which he acted as Ozawa’s assistant.
 He conducted the ORF-Sinfonieorchester upon graduation and went on to become Assistant Conductor of the Tonkünstlerorchester Niederösterreich, a post he held until 2009.